 - to cultivate individual critical thinking through the practice of critical reading, writing, and listening;

 - to foster an awareness of their place in the world and in the human family;

 - to promote curiosity with responsible and applied education as a habit of mind.

 Q. What distinguishes your Research?

 Additionally, as a scholar and as an artist, I believe that nothing happens in a vacuum but is instead an ongoing collaborative work.
 While someone may have a moment of genius, knowledge is more often gained in baby steps forward along the path of human progress.
-For this reason I am committed to careful citation and the acknowledgement of those people whose ideas have inspired and cultivated my own.
-I am also very interested in moving forward the genius of those who have not been properly acknowledged for their efforts in the past but by whose efforts I benefit; I work to include and commend these voices in my work.
+For this reason, I am committed to careful citation and the acknowledgement of those people whose ideas have inspired and cultivated my own.
+I am also very interested in moving forward the genius of those who have not been properly acknowledged for their efforts in the past, but by whose efforts I benefit; I try to amplify these voices in my work.